 What happens when I turn in petitions, and will you make me a copy?

 You really seriously need to get your petitions notarized and make your own copy before you file them, for your own use and protection.
 Many people may be turning in petitions at once, and we will not be able to stop and make copies then.
 We will give you a receipt for your filing form, fee (if any), and, if you submit a petition, for a petition of x pages (for the receipt, we will only count the number of pages, not the signatures).
 Later we will examine the petitions for compliance with form, etc., including counting the apparently valid signatures.
 We have five days to see if the petition appears to comply, and to notify you if it doesn't.
-Hopefully, it won't take that long -- unless there is a huge rush all at one time, as may happen on the last day.
+Hopefully, it won't take that long -- unless there is a huge rush all at one time, as may happen on the last day or the last weekend.
 If you happen to turn them in on a day without a lot of others ahead of you, we may be able to tell within hours or less.
 After we have examined them, if you still want a copy of your own, you can get them, but you should already have that.

 Can I get a copy of my opponent's petitions to examine?
 Can they get a copy of mine?